Woodstock Villa: Production

 Sikander Kher had several expectations from the media on his debut film.
 Although his family name would provide recognition, he chose to have his only his first name listed on the credits.
-Sanjay Gupta, the producer of Woodstock Villa is the uncle of the other newcomer, Neha Oberoi.
-She said it was exciting and challenging to play the role of a kidnapped wife.
+Sanjay Gupta, the producer of Woodstock Villa, is the uncle of the other newcomer, Neha Oberoi, who found it exciting and challenging to play the role of a kidnapped wife.
+Gupta offered Mehta the opportunity to direct the film at the point where the latter was out of work.